 Organisations have a duty to look to the future and try to establish how they will need to operate in 5 or 10 years’ time.
 However many organisations fail to do this because they don’t really know where to start.
 This course provides a clear model for looking at your organisation and establishing what the future may hold.
 We will look at a number of angles including: the legal and regulatory framework, changes in society and technology, workforce and economic considerations, global trends and UK changes including Brexit.

-This course will include case studies of where horizon scanning has worked well, and where it has been ignored with negative effects.
-There will be an opportunity for delegates to start thinking about horizon scanning within their own organisation.
+This course will include case studies of where strategic planning has worked well, and where it has been ignored with negative effects.
+There will be an opportunity for delegates to start thinking about strategic planning within their own organisation.

-Managers or board members who want to use horizon scanning in their own role, or introduce it to the whole organisation/board.
+Managers or board members who want to use strategic planning in their own role, or introduce it to the whole organisation/board.

-Participants will gain a clear understanding of horizon scanning and will have the opportunity to start thinking through the impact for their own organisation.
-Participants will also be provided with the tools needed to spread the horizon scanning methodology within their own organisation or board setting.
+Participants will gain a clear understanding of strategic planning and will have the opportunity to start thinking through the impact on their own organisation.
+Participants will also be provided with the tools needed to spread the strategic planning methodology within their own organisation or board setting.

 10:00 - 13:00